ShravanKumar23/EMB3RS-TEO-Module/source/index.rst

    :maxdepth: 2
    :caption: Contents:

-   docs/Introduction
+   Introduction
-   docs/Main Features of TEO Module docs/Structure of the TEO docs/SETS docs/PARAMETERS
+   Main Features of TEO Module
-   docs/VARIABLES
+   Structure of the TEO
+   SETS
+   PARAMETERS
+   VARIABLES
-   docs/Create a model using the TEO docs/Running the TEO for the test case docs/Solvers docs/Results from the TEO docs/References
+   Create a model using the TEO
+   Running the TEO for the test case
+   Solvers
+   Results from the TEO
+   References

 Indices and tables